VEVO/kubernetes-pod-discovery/README.md

 `kubectl apply -f examples/*.yaml`

-This will create an nginx deployment and service which has type `LoadBalancer` so it will be excessible from the internet.
+This will create an nginx deployment and service which has type `LoadBalancer` so it will be accessible from the internet.